fh48/hinsencamp.com/_posts/2019-05-24-social-network-graph/2019-05-24-social-network-graph.md

 graph.get("Ellie").addConnection(graph.get("Cassi"));
 ```

-You can use the helper function `writeToJSON` to export your graph data structure.
+You can use the helper function `writeToJSON` to export your graph to a json to get a better overview.
+In this [repo](https://github.com/fh48/tutorial_SocialNetworkGraph) you can find it.

 ```javascript
 writeToJSON(graph.graph, "graph");
 ```

 Pretty cool, right?

+## Visualise the Network!

 If you want to see the result, just push the button and check how the result looks like.